-Operation Pedestal convoy, especially the arrival of the oil tanker, SS Ohio was regarded as divine intervention by the people of Malta.
-August 15 is the Feast of the Assumption of Mary and the Maltese regarded the arrival of Ohio into Grand Harbour as the answer to their prayers.
+The crucial Operation Pedestal convoy, especially the arrival of the oil tanker, SS Ohio was regarded as divine intervention by the people of Malta.
+August 15 is the Feast of the Assumption of Mary, and the Maltese regarded the arrival of Ohio into Grand Harbour as the answer to their prayers.
 The SS Ohio was an oil tanker built for the Texas Oil Company (now Texaco).

 The movie, Malta Story made in 1953 depicts the heroic struggle to save the island.
 A Photographic Reconnaissance Unit (PRU) pilot, played by Alec Guinness arrives on the island and helps defend it.
-Scenes include photographing Axis invasion preparations, HMS Welshman, the SS Ohio arriving lashed to a destroyer and Operation Pedestal.
+Scenes include photographing Axis invasion preparations, HMS Welshman, and the SS Ohio arriving lashed to the destroyers.

 HMS MOHAWK (FL 16338) Stationary.
 Copyright: © IWM.
 Original Source: http://www.iwm.org.uk/collections/item/object/205121262